ovspianist/quartz/content/Digital Garden.md

 > What exactly is digital gardening?

 If you don't know what digital gardens are, just think of it as a personal Wikipedia.
-To keep a digital garden, the end goal isn't having perfectly written articles, instead the process of slowly growing the interconnected knowledge is what digital gardening really cares about.
+To keep a digital garden, the end goal isn't to have perfectly written articles, instead the process of slowly growing the interconnected knowledge is what digital gardening really cares about.